 Closest Tube: Monument, Tower Hill, Tower Gate, Aldgate, Bank and Mansion House

 When the sun is shining there’s no better place to be than along the river.
-Head to the South Bank for a stroll along the River Thames and discover some of London’s best – and lesser-known – sights too.
+Head to the South Bank for a stroll along the River Thames and discover some of London’s best and lesser-known sights.

-For teens, there’s the Southbank Skatepark, a tunnelled area where skaters can drop-in, flip and switch.
+For teens in London, there’s the Southbank Skatepark, a tunnelled area where skaters can drop-in, flip and switch.

-The Southbank is also home to the Royal Festival Hall, one of the world’s leading performance venues, the Leake Street Graffiti Tunnel, and some of London’s most unusual museums – and more!
+The Southbank is also home to the Royal Festival Hall, one of the world’s leading performance venues and the Leake Street Graffiti Tunnel.
+Anyone can get arty here so buy a can of spray paint and get creative.

 From the South Bank you can also walk to Borough Market, one of London’s best markets.
 You’ll have to pay if you want to try any of the delicious food on offer but it’s free to wander around!